COAS, Saudi deputy defence minister discuss ties

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-RIYADH: Chief of the Army Staff (COAS) General Qamar Javed Bajwa met the Kingdom of Saudi Arabia (KSA). deputy minister of defence.
+RIYADH: Chief of the Army Staff (COAS) General Qamar Javed Bajwa met the Kingdom of Saudi Arabia’s deputy minister of defence.

 The COAS was received by His Excellency General (Staff) Fayiadh bin Hamed Al Rowaily on arrival.
 COAS was presented Guard of honour at Ministry of Defence, KSA.